 The only change up we have is the meat.

 However, I know not everyone wants chicken.
-They want a turkey dinner for two with stuffing because it’s synonymous with Thanksgiving.
+They want a turkey dinner with stuffing because it’s synonymous with Thanksgiving.

-The best part about roasting a whole turkey is stuffing it.
-Luckily turkey breasts are thick enough to stuff so you’re not missing out on that.
+Luckily bone-in turkey breasts are thick enough to stuff so you’re not missing out on that part.

-Plus by using skin-on turkey breasts, you still get to eat crispy skin (my favorite part).
+Plus by leaving the skin on, you still get to eat crispy skin (the best part)!

 Ingredients For Stuffed Turkey Breast